Rackspace Directory Sync: Administrator's Guide

 Hosted Exchange passwords

-- Must be at least eight characters long.
+- At least eight characters long.

-- Must contain three of the following four character groups:
+- Must contain three of the following:

 - Uppercase characters